 - Dynamic Ad Reloading: Ad networks they are partnered with like Google have limits on how many ads can be displayed on a page.
 Clickio offers a feature which enables new & related ads to reload as readers scroll through an article, which makes it easier to monetize some of the longform articles I have published instead of publishing many short articles.

 - Sticky Ads: Ads in the right sidebar on desktop computers can be made sticky, to where they scroll with the page to stay in view as the user scrolls down below the initial "above the fold" section of the page.

 The big issue I had with their ads is the same one any publisher will have with any display ad network - sometimes some of the ads would be the "one secret to belly fat loss" sort of stuff.
 More recently it has been a picture of a hand grabbing a rotting banana warning men what 5 foods kill their testosterone.

 I guess this ad is from V-Taper Solution, but there are others like it.
 Their program might work well for some people, but even if the rotting banana GIF catches attention, it just doesn't look great.
 As ugly as the static image is, the darkening banana GIF looks worse.

 There really isn't anything you can do about that stuff if you carry display ads.
 Filtering such ads would be an endless whack-a-mole project.

 Since I didn't like how those ads made the site look I decided against carrying them.

-To be fair to Clickio, I thought their customer service was great & they did a good job monetizing the site particularly in light of how little traffic the site gets, but I guess in some way this site sort of attracts some of those sorts of shock value health related ads by virtue of running a popular online weight loss calculators.
+To be fair to Clickio, I thought their customer service was great & they did a good job monetizing the site particularly in light of how little traffic the site gets, but I guess in some way this site sort of attracts some of those sorts of shock value health related ads by virtue of offering a popular online weight loss calculator.

 Beyond integrating ads on limited number of pages, the only ways in which users are tracked are as follows: